News In The Firm

 Conspiracy to Commit Visa Fraud, Encouraging and Inducing Illegal Immigration

-Client, a 42 year-old business-woman was charged in federal court with conspiracy to commit visa fraud and encouraging and inducing illegal immigration for the purpose of financial gain.
-Client pled guilty and the prosecution asked the judge to impose a sentence of 18 months’ incarceration as well as $174,000 forfeiture.
-Attorney Carney successfully persuaded the court to impose a sentence of three years’ probation with 12 months of home confinement.
-Attorney Carney also persuaded the court to lower the forfeiture amount to $37,000.
-Result: 3 Years’ Probation with 12 Months’ Home Confinement.
-Client Saves $137,000 on Forfeiture.
+Our client, a 42-year-old businesswoman, was charged in federal court with conspiracy to commit visa fraud and encouraging and inducing illegal immigration for the purpose of financial gain.
+Our client made the decision to plead guilty.
+At sentencing, the Assistant United States Attorney asked the judge to impose a sentence of 18 months’ incarceration and for our client to forfeit $174,000 in assets.
+Attorney J.W.
+Carney, Jr. successfully persuaded the court to impose a sentence of three years’ probation with 12 months of home confinement.
+Attorney J.W.
+Carney, Jr. also persuaded the court to lower the forfeiture amount to $37,000.

 Conspiracy to Defraud the United States, Entering an Airport with Intent to Commit a Felony

-Client was charged in a 16-count indictment in federal court on charges that he agreed to transport money and drugs through airport security on behalf of a criminal organization.
-One of the charges would have resulted in Client’s deportation and Client being separated from his wife and children.
-Attorney Carney tried the case to a jury on a theory of entrapment – meaning that the government induced Client to commit the criminal acts, which he otherwise would not have committed.
+Our client was charged in a 16-count indictment in federal court on charges that he agreed to transport money and drugs through airport security on behalf of a criminal organization.
+One of the charges would have resulted in our client’s deportation, separating our client from his wife and children.
+The defense at trial was based on the theory of entrapment – meaning that the government induced our client to commit the criminal acts, which he otherwise would not have committed.
 The jury was deadlocked, which resulted in a mistrial.
-Attorney Carney then successfully negotiated a plea where the defendant would plead guilty to 3 counts of the 16-count indictment, thereby avoiding a retrial and the risk of deportation.
-Result: Client Pleads Guilty After Mistrial, Serve Two Years and Avoids Deportation.
+Rather than re-trying the case, the Assistant United States Attorney was persuaded by Attorney J.W.
+Carney, Jr. plea negotiations which resulted in our client pleading guilty to 3 of 16 counts.
+This plea also avoided our client’s deportation and separation from his loved ones.